Eltonite/odin-p1-recipes/README.md

 Odin Recipes

-A basic website that goes over the basics of HTML and covers different tags and elements.
+A basic website that goes over the basics of HTML and covers the usage of common tags and elements.